 I follow a lot of random people on Instagram because I appreciate the quality of the photos they share on their feeds.
 However, I care very little for their Stories, which are typically more about their personal lives than sharing beautiful shots.
 In this case, I'd rather not see their Stories at all.

 There are also some people who follow me with whom I don't want to share my Stories, so I am opting to hide my Stories from these people.

 In this post we will learn how you can hide your story from select people, but also how you can prevent other people's stories from filling up your screen.

-When first playing with Instagram Stories, I couldn’t figure out how to upload picture or videos that I had already taken.
+When first playing with Instagram Stories, I couldn't figure out how to upload picture or videos that I had already taken.
 Instead, it seemed I was forced to first shoot using the Instagram app, and upload from there.
-After a few minutes, I finally figured it out, and because it’s not that obvious, I thought I should post about it as it may help a few readers wondering the same thing: how do you put photos or videos from your library on your Instagram story?
+After a few minutes, I finally figured it out, and because it's not that obvious, I thought I should post about it as it may help a few readers wondering the same thing: how do you post from your camera roll to an Instagram story?

 This isn't the first time that Apple's Find my iPhone service has helped to recover a lost device, but with Christmas involved in this particular story (as well as a resoundingly happy ending) we thought we would share it.

 At around 3:30am on Christmas morning, a Westlake Village man was awoken by the noise of a burglar stealing Christmas gifts from his house.
 Amongst them was an iPad, which had, thankfully, already been activated and set up with an Apple ID.
 After a short foot chase the thief got away, but not for long.

 The next morning, the owner of the iPad set about tracking the device and discovered that it was only a few doors away...